scifir/scifir-units/TO-DO.md

 ## TRAJECTORY AND PARAMETERIZATION (1)
 - TODO: finish the trajectory_3d class

-## WAVES (1)
+## WAVES (2)
-- TODO: think if to add the waves here too
+- TODO: add an enum of the types of radio waves AM and FM
+- TODO: wave class with frequency and wavelength scalar_units, with child classes wave_2d and wave_3d that include coordinates_2dr and coordinates_3dr respectively.
+It can calculate the speed with the frequency and the wavelength, it returns the type of wave based on the value of the frequency

 ## CURRENT (18)
-- TODO: initialize_from_string() should test for whitespace at the end both on aid and zid classes
 - TODO: conversion of size_t to and int gives a warning in MSVC
 - TODO: finish testing in MSVC all tests
 - TODO: solid_angle class, with the literal _sr too
 - TODO: explanation, with code examples, of physics and chemistry laws
 - TODO: there is a bug with is_close_prefix in base_display()
 - TODO: warning of to_string() functions of body.hpp
+- TODO: change the default of display() to be of all decimals instead of two
-- TODO: function write_display() to get the class like the display() but with all the decimal part
+- TODO: apparently units.hpp should have the #include directives with ./ at the start

 - TODO: think of how to implement conversions, do also the test of them
 - TODO: support the conversion inside the display of scalar_unit